 I am also the creator of Lean Media, a framework that provides the tools and know-how to create media that resonates with audiences.
 In 2017, I published Lean Media: How to focus creativity, streamline production, and create media that audiences love.

-John Maeda, Head of Computational Design & Inclusion at Automattic, Inc. and author of The Laws of Simplicity, has praised the timeliness of Lean Media.
+John Maeda, former Head of Computational Design & Inclusion at Automattic, Inc. and author of The Laws of Simplicity, has praised the timeliness of Lean Media.

 “Lamont has successfully taken concepts from the Lean Startup movement and applied them to media production projects.
 No longer can there be the ‘one visionary way’ — instead, there needs to be humility (know your customer) and incrementalism (test often) as the keys to creative outcomes.”